Need for Kidney Transplants

 - Dialysis is a short-term and costly treatment.

-- 1% of the Medicare population suffers from ESRD, yet treatment costs make up 6% of the Medicare budget.
+- 1% of the Medicare population suffers from kidney failure, yet treatment costs make up 6% of the Medicare budget.

 The Kidney Project aims to change the status quo.